 NTLA-2002 is our wholly owned candidate for the treatment of HAE.
 NTLA-2002 is designed to knock out the kallikrein B1 ("KLKB1") gene in the liver, with the potential to permanently reduce total plasma kallikrein protein and activity, a key mediator of HAE.
 This investigational approach aims to prevent attacks for people living with HAE by providing continuous reduction of plasma kallikrein activity, following a single dose.
 It also aims to eliminate the significant treatment burden associated with currently available HAE therapies.

 NTLA-2002 is being evaluated in a Phase 1/2 study in adults with Type I or Type II HAE.

-In January 2023, we were awarded the Innovation Passport for NTLA-2002 by the U.K. Medicines and Healthcare products Regulatory Agency ("MHRA").
-In March 2023, we announced that the FDA cleared our NTLA-2002 IND application and granted Regenerative Medicine Advanced Therapy ("RMAT") designation to NTLA-2002 for the treatment of HAE.
-In May 2023, we announced that the first patient had been dosed in the global Phase 2 portion of our Phase 1/2 clinical trial of NTLA-2002.
 In June 2023, we announced additional positive interim results from the Phase 1 portion of the ongoing Phase 1/2 study of NTLA-2002 at the European Academy of Allergy and Clinical Immunology Hybrid Congress.
 Across all ten patients, a 95% mean reduction in monthly attack rate was observed after a single dose of NTLA-2002 through the latest follow-up.
 The median duration of follow-up was 9.0 months (range of 5.6 - 14.1 months).
 At all three dose levels evaluated, NTLA-2002 has been well tolerated, and the majority of adverse events were mild in severity.

-In July 2023, we announced that due to the substantial interest from physicians and patients to participate in the NTLA-2002 clinical program, all patients have been identified for the global Phase 2 portion of the study with enrollment expected to be completed in the second half of 2023.
-Based on the strong momentum of the program, we plan to complete enrollment at ex-U.S. sites in the ongoing Phase 2 study.
-Further, following the March 2023 IND clearance, the FDA requested supplemental preclinical data related to the inclusion of female patients of child-bearing potential.
-We expect to submit these data in advance of the planned Phase 3 trial, which will complement the clinical data collected from female patients of child-bearing potential dosed in the ongoing Phase 1/2 study.
+In March 2023, we announced that the FDA cleared our NTLA-2002 IND application, enabling the company to include the U.S. in the global Phase 2.
+In August 2023, we announced that due to the substantial interest from physicians and patients to participate in the NTLA-2002 clinical program, all patients have been identified for the Phase 2 portion of the study with enrollment expected to be completed in the fourth quarter of 2023.
+Additionally, we announced that following the March 2023 IND clearance, the FDA requested supplemental preclinical data related to the inclusion of female patients of child-bearing potential.
+We are on track to complete the additional mouse study in the first half of next year and expect to submit these data in advance of the planned Phase 3 trial, which will complement the clinical data collected from female patients of child-bearing potential dosed in the ongoing Phase 1/2 study.

 We plan to initiate the global pivotal Phase 3 study, including U.S. patients, as early as the third quarter of 2024, subject to regulatory feedback.